 Step 1: Protective Gear

-You need eye protection, gloves, and a mask.
+You need eye protection, gloves, old clothing, and a mask.
 If your bathroom has a window, open it and place a fan blowing out.

 Step 2: Mix Cleaning Solution